 Abstract

-Results: The final structural equation model consisted of six latent variables: social support, self-efficacy, perceived benefits, perceived barriers, physical activity, and physical health.
-The model exhibited good fit indices (GFI = 0.944, RMSEA = 0.052, χ²/df = 2.744, CFI = 0.961, TLI = 0.953), confirming its statistical validity.
-Social support and self-efficacy had significant positive effects on physical activity, which in turn positively influenced physical health.
-Perceived benefits and barriers acted as mediators in these pathways.
+Results: The final SEM consisted of six latent variables: social support, self-efficacy, perceived benefits, perceived barriers, physical activity, and physical health.
+The model demonstrated satisfactory goodness-of-fit indices (GFI = 0.944, RMSEA = 0.052, χ²/df = 2.744, CFI = 0.961, and TLI = 0.953), confirming its statistical validity.
+The findings revealed that social support and self-efficacy had significant positive effects on physical activity, which subsequently exerted a positive influence on physical health outcomes.
+Perceived benefits and perceived barriers functioned as mediating variables within these relationships, affecting students’ engagement in physical activity behaviors.

-Conclusion: The validated SEM offers a practical, evidence-based framework for promoting physical health among university students.
-It emphasizes the critical roles of self-efficacy, social support, and students' perceptions of benefits and barriers in influencing physical activity and health outcomes.
-These findings can inform the development of targeted health promotion strategies and educational interventions in higher education settings.
+Conclusion: The validated SEM provides an evidence-based framework for understanding and promoting physical health among university students.
+The findings emphasize the important roles of self-efficacy, social support, and students’ perceptions of benefits and barriers in shaping physical activity participation and health outcomes.
+This study offers valuable implications for designing targeted health promotion programs, educational interventions, and policy initiatives aimed at improving student well-being in higher education settings.

 Article Details